skip to Main Content

 If you’ve gone through the divorce process, you know what we mean.
 Divorce proceedings can be incredibly draining both physically and emotionally, leaving many individuals unable to focus on tasks, including work.
 High levels of stress only make matters worse, forcing some people to take a number of sick days just to recoup and recharge.

 What researchers are most interested in is getting hard data that will support existing assumptions that divorce can have a serious effect on a person’s work responsibilities.
-For a lot of people, having scientific validation to what they’re experiencing may offer support, especially at their job.
+For a lot of people, having scientific validation of what they’re experiencing may offer support, especially at their jobs.
 Divorcing individuals may feel more empowered to address their personal issues with their boss or request a leave of absence.
 In return, employers may be more inclined to offer more support, knowing that it could mean helping a divorcing individual to maintain employment.

 As you can imagine, the results from this new study could be profound, especially for high-income individuals.
 In high-asset divorce, the division of property can leave a high-income individual’s wealth significantly depleted.
 Losing one’s job on top of that could be incredibly damaging financially.
 Understanding the effects divorce has on a person’s work performance could help a high-income individual potentially avoid the loss of employment and the regrettable financial burden associated with such an outcome.